Hardshell vs. Softshell Roof Tents

 Key Takeaways

-- ✓Hardshell costs $1,850–$4,000, softshell $900–$2,500
+- ✓Hardshell typically costs $1,850–$4,000, softshell $900–$2,500

-- ✓Hardshell sets up in under 1 minute, softshell takes 5–10 minutes
+- ✓Hardshell sets up in under 1–3 minutes, softshell takes 5–15 minutes

-What is the difference between hardshell and softshell?
+What's the difference between hardshell and softshell?

-Softshell tents
+Softshell Tent

-Hardshell tents
+Hardshell Tent

 Below we compare hardshell and softshell point by point – from price and weight, to setup time, comfort, durability and more.